niwciu/LCD_HD44780/ReadMe.md

 - .github -> Folder with githubactions .yml scripts
 - .vscode -> folder with vscode example settings for luch.json and tasks.json
 - doc -> folder for any documentations needes or created in the project
-- hw -> folder with example hardware implementations contain ready to compile examples for different uC
+- hxamples -> folder with example hardware implementations contain ready to compile examples for different uC
 - test -> folder where all tests are written.
 Folder contain fallowing subfolders:
   - hw_test -> folder with configurations/setups for specyfic ucontrollers to make integration tests
   - lcd_hd44780 -> folder where all unit tests for lcd_hd44780 module are keept